mGenerator/hello-world/README.md

 From what I've tasted of desire, I hold with those who favor fire.
 But if I had to perish twice, I think I know enough of hate, To say that for destruction ice, is twice as great and would suffice.

+Or would it really?
+I do wonder, what if water were to wain?